zeroth-dev/maze-project/README.md

 # Maze project

 This project was made by a group of students under the mentorship of Stjepan Bogdan with additional help from Assistants Antonella Barišić, Marko Križmančić and Marijana Peti for the fifth semester project on FER (fer.hr)
-Files include all the test files we used as well as the simulink simulation files for the drone.
+Files include all the test files we used as well as the simulink simulation files.

 # Description